dice-group/IGUANA/docs/usage/stresstest.md

   - className: "Stresstest"
 ```

-Further on you need to configure the Stresstest using the configuration parameter like:
+Further on you have to configure the Stresstest with the configuration parameter:

 ```yaml
 tasks: